-The Bridges programme is an innovative and successful model of integrated self-management support which includes co-produced patient-held tools, training for the acute and community health and social care workforce, change management consultancy services and monitoring and evaluation expertise.
+The Bridges programme is an innovative and successful model of integrated self-management support which includes:

-We believe there are two main areas of impact following integrating self-management support using the Bridges approach;
+We believe there are two main areas of impact :

 A workforce equipped to support self-management and integrate shared decision making into their practice.
-Staff at all levels are empowered to work differently including those in support roles to feel confident to support people with long-term conditions.
-This will lead to a potential reduction in healthcare utilisation.
+Staff at all levels are empowered to work differently, they feel confident to support people with long-term conditions, leading to a potential reduction in healthcare utilisation.

-We have delivered self-management training since 2008 reaching more than 120 different teams in health and social care, trained over 2000 practitioners, using Bridges with more than 15,000 people with stroke, brain injury and other long term conditions.
+We have delivered self-management training since 2008 - reaching more than 500 teams in health and social care, training over 5,000 practitioners who have gone on to use Bridges with more than 375,000 people with stroke, brain injury and other acute and long term conditions.

-We have carried out more than 20 different research and service improvement projects since 2008 and published and presented our work in many different health and social care conferences across the UK, New Zealand, Australia, and the US.
+We have carried out more than 40 different research and service improvement projects since 2008, our work is widely published, we continue to present in many different health and social care conferences worldwide.